 I’m not saying you can afford to respond to every Craigslist ad or Modest Needs post, but I suggest not second guessing the motivations behind the request or judging the person because of it.
 A liar, or a cheat will have to answer to God for his use of your donation.
 You will only have to answer for whether or not you gave when asked.

 And of course, your children will learn how to give from your example.
-Pick projects they can help in (picking out like new toys to donate to a family who lost all their belongs in a flood) and soon it will become a tradition they initiate each year, and perhaps tie into other liturgical seasons (like Lent)without any nudging on your part.
+Pick projects they can help with (picking out like new toys to donate to a family who lost all their belongs in a flood) and soon charitable giving will become a tradition they initiate each year, and perhaps tie into other liturgical seasons (like Lent) without any nudging on your part.

 UPDATE: As I was finishing up this post and preparing to hit publish, I noticed Simcha posted a great companion piece over on the National Catholic Register.
 She makes some great suggestions, and I love her final thought.